-Generally all items under Regulation 18(3) of Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015 are covered in the terms of reference and Role of the Audit Committee.
-The Audit Committee has been granted powers as prescribed under Regulation 18(2)(c) of Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015.
+Generally, all items under Regulation 18(3) of Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015 are covered in the terms of reference and Role of the Audit Committee.
+The Audit Committee has been granted powers as prescribed under Regulation 18(2)(c) of Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015 to investigate the activity within its terms of reference, seek information from any employee, obtain outside legal or other professional advice and secure attendance of outsiders with relevant expertise.

-(b) Meetings and Attendance during the year
+b) Meetings and Attendance during the year

 The meetings of the Audit Committee are also attended by the Managing Director, Statutory Auditors, Chief Executive Officer, Chief Financial Officer, Internal Auditor and the Company Secretary.
-The Chairman of the Audit Committee was present at the 40th Annual General Meeting of the Company held on 29th July, 2022.
+The Chairman of the Audit Committee was present at the 41st Annual General Meeting of the Company held on 26th July, 2023.

 The Committee met four times during the year under review.
-The Committee Meetings were held on the following dates - 4th May, 2022, 26th July, 2022, 2nd November, 2022 and 31st January, 2023.
+The Committee Meetings were held on the following dates - 28th April, 2023, 26th July, 2023, 30th October, 2023 and 29th January, 2024.
 The attendance at the Meetings is as under: